Let’s just be honest… delegation is scary.

 Roles & Relationships

 Understanding one’s place on a team begins with a review of the organizational chart, but it shouldn’t end there.
-Certainly, I recommend you spend time explaining the hierarchy of your team and the responsibilities of each team member.
+I recommend you spend time explaining the hierarchy of your team and the responsibilities of each team member.
 But there’s so much more to this step.

-Then, intentionally provide opportunities for your new team member to build relationships with others on the team.
+Intentionally provide opportunities for your new team member to build relationships with others on the team.
 Personally introduce him to the people he will work closest with and encourage everyone to welcome him to the group.

 Celebrate personal moments (anniversaries, birthdays, life events) and achievements (individual and team goals) together as a group.
 Intentionally look for ways to encourage friendship among members of your team.